PatAltimore/Docs/ContributorGuide/contributing-and-publishing.md

 # Major and/or daily contributions and publishing

+> All repositories that contribute to docs.microsoft.com content have adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 Your individual workflow for contributing content is a repetitive cycle.
 Changes flow through the three repositories.

 <video width="640" height="360" controls poster="./media/contributing-and-publishing/your-individual-workflow.png">